bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.922435476815398in"} -->

 Just so you know, this is made with an HTML tag that makes it so that you have to put in a URL.
-It\'s always going to be looking for at least that www.
-So, let\'s go ahead and look at that Intro to Web Design website again.
+It&apos;s always going to be looking for at least that www.
+So, let&apos;s go ahead and look at that Intro to Web Design website again.

 There we go.
 Now if you look up at the top of the screen you can see that my website is now displayed on four different platforms.
-I have the desktop, the laptop, a tablet view and a mobile view, and you can see that each one is a little bit different depending upon the platform I\'m using.
+I have the desktop, the laptop, a tablet view and a mobile view, and you can see that each one is a little bit different depending upon the platform I&apos;m using.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->